Terms of Engagement

 Customer Due Diligence

-From 1 July 2018, we are required by law to comply with the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
-This includes conducting customer due diligence on all of our clients, and any beneficial owners or persons acting on behalf of our clients.
-We are unable to act for you until these requirements have been satisfied.
+We are required by law to comply with the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act).
+This includes conducting customer due diligence (CDD) on our clients, and any beneficial owners or persons acting on behalf of our clients.
+We may be unable to act for you until these requirements have been satisfied.

 Termination of Legal Services